Topic Last Modified: 2014-03-13

 Lync Server 2013 supports virtualization topologies that support all Lync Server workloads, including instant messaging (IM) and presence, conferencing, Enterprise Voice, Monitoring, Archiving, and Persistent Chat.
-Running on virtualized servers requires Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2. .
 Note that Lync Server performance on virtual topologies can vary greatly depending on the workloads being used, the number of users, and the host hardware.
-We are currently running more detailed testing to provide more specific sizing guidelines.
+For detailed guidance about running Lync Server 2013 on virtual servers, see the white paper Planning a Lync Server 2013 Deployment on Virtual Servers.

 Lync Server 2013 is supported on the Hyper-V platform, and on any virtualization platform that is supported under the Windows Server Virtualization Validation Program.
 For information on this program, see http://www.windowsservercatalog.com/svvp.aspx.